gziz/API-RF/README.md

 # ML Model Microservice
 ## Random Forest Deployment

-Deploy the application to a VM
+Deploy the application as a microservice with a VM.

 Steps:
 * Clone the repository
 ```
 git clone https://github.com/gziz/API-RF.git .
 ```
-* Manually add the env file
+* Manually add the .env file

 * Build the docker file
 ```